analysis-tools-dev/static-analysis/README.md

 # Awesome static analysis

-A collection of static analysis tools and code checkers for all programming languages
+A collection of static analysis tools and code quality checkers for all programming languages

 ## Elixir